HeiLaut/ble-physics-sensors/README.md

 ## Goal

-Provide **easy to use** and cheap sensorboxes for digital data acquisition that can be used in physic lessons by students or by the teacher as demonstration.
+**Easy to use** and cheap sensorboxes for digital data acquisition that can be used in physic lessons by students or by the teacher as demonstration.

+Each Box can be build for under 20 €.

 All boxes are equiped with an esp32, so that they can communicate via BLE or serial connection.